higherrrrrrr/wagmi-license/README.md

 To use the WAGMI License in your project:

-1. Copy the `LICENSE` file to your project
+1. Copy the `LICENSE` file to your project with the contents of the file `wagmi-license/LICENSE`
 2. Update the copyright line with your details:
    ```
    Copyright (c) [Year] [Your Name]
    ```

 ## Features